harvardartmuseums/api-docs/sections/person.md

 `displayname` - is the displayable variant name
 `type` - is the type of variant name, such as 'Original Language Name' or 'Alternate Name'

+**roles** describes the roles occupied by the person in the context of the Harvard Art Museums collections and activities

 **lcnaf_id** contains the identifier for the matching entry in [LCNAF](https://id.loc.gov/authorities/names)